 Group rides with friends and family can be one of the most fun and rewarding parts of riding a motorcycle, but it’s key to stay in touch while on the road.
 A motorcycle helmet communications system is the perfect way to maintain communication during a ride, making the riding experience safer, more fun and more connected.
 These communications systems use technologies like Bluetooth or Dynamic Mesh Communication (DMC) to create intercom networks between riders in a group or riders and passengers.

 Cardo Systems specializes in cutting-edge motorcycle helmet communications systems that motorcyclists love for their power and flexibility.
-Models like the Cardo Packtalk Slim and Cardo Packtalk Bold use advanced DMC tech to create a crystal-clear communication network between up to 15 riders, while Cardo Freecom series uses Bluetooth to create a network of up to four riders.
+Models like the Cardo Packtalk Slim and Cardo Packtalk Bold use advanced DMC tech to create a crystal-clear communication network among up to 15 riders, while Cardo Freecom series uses Bluetooth to create a network of up to four riders.

 All of our models also offer hands-free, voice-activated phone calling and the ability to stream music and podcasts straight from a smartphone.
 And with our 2019 Packtalk models featuring JBL motorcycle helmet speakers, bikers can enjoy HD sound on the go, whenever and wherever.